 ^{} On November 18, 2022 34,250 shares for each were waived off by Ms. Nishita Goyal in favour of Mr. Rajesh Goyal, Mr. Pramesh Goyal and Mr. Lokesh Goyal.

-14. We have 10 (Ten) shareholders as on the date of filing of the Red Herring Prospectus and the Prospectus.
+^{14.} We have 10 (Ten) shareholders as on the date of filing of the Red Herring Prospectus.

 15. Aggregate shareholding of the promoter group and directors of the promoters where the promoter is a body corporate: